 - User behaviors at each stage of the customer journey, taking into account what they think, how they feel, and what they do.

 - What the audience needs to know in order to progress to the next stage of the customer journey.
-E.g., educational information during the awareness stage to define their challenges or demo video at the decision stage to determine if your product is the right solution.
+E.g., educational information during the awareness stage to define their challenges or a demo video at the decision stage to determine if your product is the right solution.

 - The themes and topics that’ll be appealing to each persona at each stage of the buyer’s journey.